Air Compressor Bogs Down – Solutions & Diagnosing Problems

 Why is my air compressor bogging down?

-It is likely that any of the following reasons could be the cause of your air compressor bogging down: extension cord use, too many power-drawing tools, failed unloader valve, or a failed capacitor.
+It is likely that any of the following reasons could be the cause of your air compressor bogging down: extension cord use, too many power-drawing tools, a failed unloader valve, or a failed capacitor.

 What causes an electric motor to bog down?